Project Case Study

 Results

-- Promoted from Associate QA Analyst to Game Designer based on design contributions during my QA tenure.
+- Promoted from QA to Game Designer.

 Overview